-Adam Dawood is the founding partner of DYL Ventures, a Pakistan-centric venture capital and consultancy firm.
+Adam Dawood is the founding partner of DYL Ventures, a Pakistan-centric internet consultancy firm.
 He was one of the first employees of Daraz.pk and its former product manager.
 Adam has now returned to the family business, DYL Motorcycles, and is looking to the future in both the motorcycle and Pakistan’s startup industry.
 You can find him on Twitter as @adamdawood.

 Daraz.pk, Rocket Internet’s fashion e-store in Pakistan, has just released an infographic (below) showcasing its progress so far.
 Since its launch in July 2012, Daraz.pk has amassed 360 brands on its site, and 14,000 clothing and accessory items – for both men and women – are now being sold there.